Different Styles of Graphic Recording: Aligning to Your Organization

 Below is an excerpt from one of four graphic recordings from the conference at Vanderbilt University.
 We have blurred out confidential information, but it’s an example of a more structured graphic recording.
 The goal was to keep the text well organized, integrate icons, and maintain a tidy layout.

 Visual language also includes being aware of what is considered cliché for the group.
 For example, at a cancer research conference, we asked the client ahead of time what images we should avoid or are considered cliché in their field of work.
 The client told us that microscopes were overused as a symbol for research and that research encompasses much more than a microscope.
 Together we brainstormed other metaphors that would work better!

 Much of our work with First Nations communities requires cultural sensitivity and an invitation to the participants in the room to share what should be added to the graphics, removed, or edited.
 We steer away from using cultural images (feathers, medicine wheels, totems, long houses, etc.) unless these specifically come up in conversation in the meeting, or participants request them.

 It’s About Authenticity

 Every organization has their own “visual language.”
-Aligning the style of graphics to an organization’s culture of communication makes a tremendous difference in participants connecting to the graphics and feeling they’re authentic to the discussion.
+Aligning the style of graphic recording to an organization’s culture of communication makes a tremendous difference in participants connecting to the graphics and feeling they’re authentic to the discussion.
 The graphics are also more likely to be utilized after the meeting in reports, presentations, or to engage employees who weren’t in attendance.
-The graphics “living on” beyond the meeting is always the key to long-term value — customizing the style of graphic recording goes a long way in achieving this!
+The graphic recordings “living on” beyond the meeting is always the key to long-term value — customizing the style of graphic recording goes a long way in achieving this!